 This agreement provides students with an unparalleled flexibility to transfer as many graduate credits as possible to complete their MBA degree at another participating Jesuit or Catholic university.
 The majority of Jesuit colleges and universities across the United States, along with three Catholic, non-Jesuit universities, participate in the Jesuit MBA Multilateral Agreement.
 Participating students are required to meet the admission requirements of the school to which they wish to transfer.
 More information and a list of participating schools are available at jesuitmba.org.

-Recent employers include Ameren, Anheuser Busch InBev, Boeing, Caleres, Edward Jones, Emerson, Energizer, Ernst and Young, Fleishman-Hillard, Monsanto, Nestle Purina, Novus International, Inc., Peabody Energy, Saint Louis University Hospital, Scottrade, United States Air Force and World Wide Technology.
+Recent employers have included Ameren, Anheuser Busch InBev, Boeing, Caleres, Edward Jones, Emerson, Energizer, Ernst and Young, Fleishman-Hillard, Monsanto, Nestle Purina, Novus International, Inc., Peabody Energy, Saint Louis University Hospital, Scottrade, United States Air Force and World Wide Technology.

 SLU offers a deferred payment option.
 Students are asked to complete the online form for the specific term to be enrolled in the deferred payment option if your employer offers a tuition reimbursement program.